Unified Optimization of Source Weights and Transfer Quantities in Multi-Source Transfer Learning: An Asymptotic Framework: Preliminaries

 \subsection{Problem Formulation}

-A multi-source transfer learning framework consists of a single target task $\mathcal{T}$ and multiple source tasks ${\mathcal{S}_1, \dots, \mathcal{S}_K}$ that provide auxiliary information for improving performance on the target.
-To generalize the analysis, we model $\mathcal{T}$ as a parameter estimation problem governed by an underlying distribution $P_{X;\underline{\theta}}$.
-In typical settings such as supervised classification, this distribution corresponds to the joint probability model over input features $Z$ and labels $Y$, where $X = (Z, Y)$, and $\underline{\theta}$ denotes the parameter of interest.
-The goal is to accurately estimate the true value of $\underline{\theta}$, which corresponds to optimizing the network parameters of $\mathcal{T}$ in deep learning.
+A multi-source transfer learning framework consists of a target task $\mathcal{T}$ and multiple source tasks $\{\mathcal{S}_1, \dots, \mathcal{S}_K\}$ that provide auxiliary information to improve performance on $\mathcal{T}$.
+To generalize the analysis, we model $\mathcal{T}$ as a parameter estimation problem governed by an underlying distribution $P_{X;\underline{\theta}}$, where $\underline{\theta}$ denotes the parameter of interest and $X$ represents a generic random variable corresponding to the data.
+For example, in supervised learning, $X=(Z,Y)$ represents the joint distribution over input features $Z$ and labels $Y$.
+The objective is to accurately estimate the true value of $\underline{\theta}$, which in deep learning corresponds to optimizing the network parameters of $\mathcal{T}$.
 Furthermore, we assume that the source tasks and the target task follow the same parametric model and share the same input space $\mathcal{X}$.
 For notational clarity, we present only the case where $\mathcal{X}$ is discrete, while the theoretical results extend straightforwardly to continuous domains.
-The target task $\cT$ has $N_{0}$ independent and identically distributed (i.i.d.) training samples generated from the underlying distribution $P_{X;{\underline{\theta}}_0}$, where the parameter ${\underline{\theta}}_0\in \mathbb{R}^d$, and we denote the training set as $X^{N_0}$.
-Similarly, the source task $\cS_i$ has a training set $X^{N_i}$ with i.i.d. $N_i$ training samples generated from distribution $P_{X;{\underline{\theta}}_i}$, where $i\in[1,K]$, and ${\underline{\theta}}_i\in \mathbb{R}^d$.
-During training, each sample is weighted in the gradient descent process according to the source weight of its corresponding task.
-Then, we formulate the training process as a parameter estimation problem and give the form of the estimator. $\hat{{\underline{\theta}}}$ is denoted as the MLE based on the $N_0$ samples from $\cT$ and $n_1,\dots,n_K$ samples from $\cS_1,\dots,\cS_K$ with weights $w_1,\dots,w_K$, where $n_i \in [0,N_i]$ and $w_i \in [0,+\infty]$, i.e.,